Worst-Behaved Tennis Players of All Time

-From modern-day bad boys to the "Superbrat" of the early 1980s to a female star who once told an official to "walk the other way" if he ran into her off the court, these are the most obnoxious and worst behaved tennis players ever.
+From modern-day bad boys to the John McEnroe "Superbrat" era of the early 1980s to a female star who once told an official to "walk the other way" if he ran into her off the court, these are the most obnoxious and worst-behaved tennis players ever.

 15. Stefano Tsitsipas

 Career earnings: $25.9 million

 Bottom Line: Stefano Tsitsipas

 The public began to catch on that Stefano Tsitsipas was possibly not the golden boy he'd been portrayed as over the first part of his career during a five-set win over Andy Murray at the 2021 U.S. Open.
 The Greek star's extended bathroom break seemed to sway the match, and afterward, other players questioned whether Tsitsipas was receiving coaching during the breaks.

 Tsitsipas showed he wasn't just entitled but also mentally weak during a match at Wimbledon in 2022, when he lost to Nick Kyrgios and accused the Aussie of being a "bully" after the match, because Kyrgios wanted Tsitsipas disqualified for hitting a ball toward fans in the stands.